EllyPirelly/learnings-wes-bos-JSbeginner/module-09-loops/README.md

 ![mod 0904](./img/map-filter-reduce.png)

-- `map()` take in raw materials and map it through a 'cook function', return the cooked, transformed materials
+- `map()` takes in raw materials and map it through a 'cook function', returns the cooked, transformed materials
-- `filter()` take in cooked materials and return the veggie options, a subset of the original array
+- `filter()` takes in cooked materials and returns the veggie options, a subset of the original array
-- `reduce()` take in the cooked materials and return a compiled smaller version of it
+- `reduce()` takes in the cooked materials and returns a compiled smaller version of it

 - `reduce()`
   - accumulator: the thing that has been handed to you from the last instance of the loop